 Robert C. Griffin, Esq.

-Robert C. Griffin is a Partner of the firm.
+Robert C. Griffin is Of Counsel to the firm.
 His major areas of practice are Community Association Law and Litigation.
 He also handles Business Start-ups, Commercial Law, Fair Housing and Discrimination issues; Labor Law; Rights of the Disabled; Land Use; Real Estate Transactions; Wills and Trusts; and, Municipal Court.

 Mr. Griffin represents community associations, providing guidance through the transition process from developer to homeowner control, and serves as general counsel for community associations.
 Mr. Griffin appears before Planning and Zoning Boards in support of community association applications, and in opposition to development applications contrary to client interests.
 He also appears in municipal court when community associations are cited for violations.